 - DOC Douro: these are traditional wines from the Douro region, that is, they are not fortified with the addition of spirit as is the case with Porto Wine.
 Although the production of DOC Douro wines is relatively new in the region, it has surprised wine lovers by the great variety and high quality of both red and white wines.

-That is why, with so much diversity in Porto wine culture, wine tourism experiences are at the top of any list of must-see and things to do in Porto.
+That is why, with so much diversity in wine culture, wine tourism experiences in Porto and North are at the top of any must-see list and things to do in Porto.

 Tasting Sessions – Vinho do Porto, Verde e Douro